sada-narayanappa/LearnDjango/docs/01_first.md

 -------------------------------------------------------------------------------------------

 ## Some notable features

+The Django framework, a high-level Python web framework, stands as a beacon of efficiency and simplicity in the world of web development.
+Born out of the need to create rapid, robust, and maintainable web applications, Django has become a go-to choice for developers and organizations.

+At its core, Django embraces the “batteries-included” philosophy, offering an extensive array of built-in tools, libraries, and conventions that facilitate the development process.
+It simplifies complex tasks like URL routing, database integration, and user authentication, allowing developers to focus on building their applications.

+Django also prioritizes security, making it less prone to common web vulnerabilities.
+It includes features like cross-site scripting (XSS) and cross-site request forgery (CSRF) protection out of the box.
+Offering a potent combination of speed, simplicity, and security, Django is an ideal choice for developers looking to create robust, feature-rich web applications with minimal effort.

+### Features.

 * Developed by 100's of researchers, interns, PhD students/professors and top engineers.
 * Continuosly being developed - well thought out design and simple elegant architecture.